dipenluitel/Web-Revision/c#/Writeups/Detail_view.md

 **ViewResult:** This is the result type that instructs the framework to render a view (i.e., an HTML page).
 It’s just one of many types of ActionResult.
 Other types include returning JSON data, files, or redirects.
 Example of Returning a View:

 **1. Creating a ViewResult:**
 Technically, you could write code to create and return a ViewResult directly from the action, but that’s not usually done because there’s an easier way.

 **2. Using the View Helper:**
 Most controllers in ASP.NET inherit from a base class called Controller.
-This class gives you access to a method called View(), which automatically creates and returns a ViewResult for you.
-Instead of manually constructing a ViewResult, you can just call the View() method in your action method, which is much simpler.
+This class gives you access to a method called View(), which automatically creates and returns a ViewResult for you.Instead of manually constructing a ViewResult, you can just call the View() method in your action method, which is much simpler.

 **Example Code in HomeController.cs:** public IActionResult About()